lizlimpocouhasselt/LMM-from-summary-statistics/README.md

 source('pseudo_data_gen_fn.R') #modified mvrnorm
 source('pseudo_data_ls_fn.R')
 ```
-Once pseudo-data are generated, we will use the following package R to estimate an LMM
+Once pseudo-data are generated, we will use the following package in R to estimate an LMM
 ```r
 library(lme4)
 ```